What is panosteitis?

 What is the cause?

-Panosteitis is a painful condition, and the pain is likely caused by increased pressure within the bone, and/or by stimulation of pain receptors in the periosteum, or outer, soft tissue lining of the bone.
+Panosteitis is a painful condition, and the pain is likely caused by increased pressure within the bone, and/or by stimulation of pain receptors in the periosteum (outer, soft tissue lining of the bone).
 The underlying cause of panosteitis is unknown, but genetics, stress, infection, metabolism, or an autoimmune component may be factors.
 Since German Shepherds seem to be particularly predisposed to panosteitis, there may be a genetic component to the disease, at least in this breed.
-It has also been suggested that rapid growth and high-protein, high-calcium diets may predispose some dogs to this condition.
+Inappropriate nutrition may also predispose some dogs to this condition.

 What are the clinical signs?

 The typical symptom is a sudden, unexplained, painful lameness of one or more legs.
 The lameness may be mild or severe.
-The most common bone that is affected is the humerus (upper arm), but panosteitis may also be found in the radius and ulna (the foreleg), the femur (thigh) and/or the tibia (lower rear leg).
+The most common bone that is affected is the humerus (upper arm), but panosteitis may also be found in the radius and ulna (both bones in the foreleg), the femur (thigh) and/or the tibia (lower rear leg).
 The affected bone will be painful to the touch.
 Other symptoms such as fever, anorexia, lethargy, or weight loss may be noticed.

 Panosteitis tends to have a cyclic nature, with periods of worsening symptoms followed by periods of improvement.
 The pain often shifts from leg to leg.
 Each episode of lameness may last for a few days to a few weeks, and the period between episodes is often about a month, but may vary.